pillllo/double-mattress-server/README.md

 <img src="images/readme_screenshot_2.png" />
 </p>

+# Server structure

+- `/src`: TypeScript source files
+- `/build`: will be created if you compile JS from TypeScript source files using `npm run
+- `/prisma`: database schema and migration files
+- `/scripts`: seed file for populating the database

 # Getting started (server)

-Except for the regular suspects
+You need these regular suspects:

 - git
 - Node & npm
 - PostgreSQL (see step 3 below)

-You need these things to work on the Double Mattress app.
 Once you have them installed, follow the steps below:

 1. Clone this repo: